 - The FTC operates a program that offers fellowships at the FTC for foreign agency employees.

 - We also make available certain of our training materials for training your own lawyers and economists.
-The ICN has competition-related training materials available through its Training on Demand.
+The ICN has competition-related training materials available through Training on Demand.

 If you are associated with a competition or consumer protection agency and need assistance with legislation, training of agency staff, institutional design, or related matters, please contact us.